 What makes incorporation in Kentucky a really smart business move?
-The commonwealth of Kentucky with a current-dollar GDP of $202.5 billion in 2017 has a business climate that is simply perfect for any type of business.
-In 2017, the real GDP of the state grew 1.8% with the top industries driving this economy include agriculture, manufacture of machinery; coal, natural gas, and petroleum mining, and service industries.
+The commonwealth of Kentucky with a dollar GDP of $202.5 billion as at 2017 has a business climate that is simply perfect for any type of business.
+In 2017, the real GDP of the state grew 1.8%.
+The top industries driving this economy include agriculture, manufacturing of machinery; coal, natural gas, and petroleum mining, and service industries.

 Why Choose Kentucky for Incorporation?

-The big brands of today like Toyota Motor Engineering & Manufacturing North America Inc., and GE Appliances have set up company in Kentucky because the state provides businesses with a competitive platform enabling high growth.
+The big brands of today like Toyota Motor Engineering & Manufacturing North America Inc., and GE Appliances have set up companies in Kentucky because the state provides businesses with a competitive platform that enables high growth.

 - The Kentucky Opportunity Zone is a program under which individuals and corporations can invest in different types of economic development projects in specific zones.
 Company incorporation in Kentucky opportunity zones, which comprise of low-income, distressed and contiguous districts, will provide businesses with several benefits like temporary tax deferral for capital gains, permanent exclusion from taxable income of capital gains, and special opportunity funds.
 List of opportunity zones

-- The Kentucky Business Incentives & Financial Programs are aimed at all types of businesses with the aim of providing income tax credits, small business tax credits, and funds or grants to promote their growth, advancement, or expansion.
+- The Kentucky Business Incentives & Financial Programs targets at all types of businesses with the aim of providing income tax credits, small business tax credits, and funds or grants to promote their growth, advancement, or expansion.

 How do you incorporate in Kentucky?

-What is the process through which you can set up company in Kentucky?
+What is the process through which you can set up a company in Kentucky?
 What type of documentation is required?
 Can the registration documents be filed online?
-If you are confronted with these questions then the following steps will help you in understanding how incorporation works in Kentucky:
+If you are confronted with these questions then the following steps will help you understand how incorporation works in Kentucky:

 Type of Business